Jonathan-Chan8/COMP3900_Capstone_Project/theNewsroom/documentation/README.md

 2. Install git-lfs
     ## Windows (WSL2) / Linux
     `sudo apt install`
-    `sudo apt install git lfs`
+    `sudo apt install git-lfs`

     ## MAC OSX
     `brew install git-lfs`
     `brew upgrade git-lfs`

 4. `git clone ttps://github.com/unsw-cse-capstone-project/capstone-project-comp3900-w17a-212-monolith.git`

     Note: you made need to do git pull after installing git-lfs

+5. then checkout to the submission branch using git `git checkout submission`

-6. Two termials are required for this step.
+7. Two termials are required for this step.
 One for running the database and one for running the front end.

 ## First teminal, Starting docker-compose to run
 1. cd into the project folder.